 Towards the beginning of 2021, MetLife’s shares have risen 13% in little over a month.3 The company also continues with its ‘New Horizon strategy’, including increasing liquidity by selling its Metropolitan Property and Casualty Insurance unit for $3.94 billion.

-Top health insurance stocks for 2021
+Top health insurance stocks

 AXA Global Healthcare